 STTR prostate cancer researchers are brought together by several interdisciplinary teams to find better ways to prevent, detect and cure this disease.

-Institute for Prostate Cancer Research: A collaborative effort of Fred Hutchinson Cancer Research Center and UW Medicine whose mission is to understand the causes of prostate cancer and its progression, develop new prevention strategies, devise innovative diagnostics and improve survival and quality of life.
+Institute for Prostate Cancer Research: A collaborative effort of Fred Hutch Cancer Center and UW Medicine whose mission is to understand the causes of prostate cancer and its progression, develop new prevention strategies, devise innovative diagnostics and improve survival and quality of life.

-Pacific Northwest Prostate Cancer SPORE: A collaboration lead by the Fred Hutchinson Cancer Research Institute, in partnership with the University of Washington, the University of British Columbia and its affiliate, the Vancouver Prostate Centre, and the Oregon Health and Science University Knight Cancer Institute, the SPORE focuses diverse teams towards the goal of reducing the morbidity and mortality associated with prostate cancer.
+Pacific Northwest Prostate Cancer SPORE: A collaboration lead by Fred Hutch in partnership with the University of Washington, the University of British Columbia and its affiliate, the Vancouver Prostate Centre, and the Oregon Health and Science University Knight Cancer Institute, the SPORE focuses diverse teams towards the goal of reducing the morbidity and mortality associated with prostate cancer.

 SU2C Dream Team Project: The “Precision Therapy for Advanced Prostate Cancer” Dream Team consists of a multi-disciplinary group of experts that includes laboratory and clinical researchers, young investigators and senior scientists who have not worked together in the past, as well as patient advocates.